nranderson/doggydoor/README.md

 # 🐕 Doggy Door AirTag Detection System

-An intelligent doggy door system that uses Apple AirTag detection to automatically control access.
-When your dog (wearing an AirTag) approaches within 3 feet, the system unlocks the door via HomeKit.
-When they move away, it locks again.
+An intelligent doggy door system that detects **ANY** Apple AirTag within 3 feet to automatically control access.
+Perfect for families with multiple AirTags - no configuration needed, just works with any AirTag that comes close!

-Perfect for Raspberry Pi deployment with Docker support.
+**🐳 Docker-First Design** - Just run one setup script and you're ready to go!
+No Python environment setup required.

 ## ✨ Features

-- 🎯 **AirTag Detection** - Bluetooth LE scanning to detect nearby AirTags
+- 🎯 **Universal AirTag Detection** - Works with ANY Apple AirTag, no setup required
 - 📏 **Distance Estimation** - RSSI-based distance calculation in feet
 - 🏠 **HomeKit Integration** - Control any HomeKit-compatible switch/lock
 - 🔒 **Safety First** - Fail-safe mode and auto-lock timeout